Page 1. Vanity.

 For some reason, I keep coming back to that moment, curious why it haunts me to this day.
 Maybe it qualifies as an establishing shot on a montage about my years.
 Then again, maybe it’s conceit.

 It reminds me of a line Ellis had on one of his books.
 Disappear Here.
-Let me save you a google search and paint the scene for you.
+Let me save you a google search and paint the scene.
 Clay was driving on a freeway as he returns to LA when he sees a billboard sign.
 Disappear Here.
 To commuters, a harmless city slogan, to him, something else entirely.

 The whole point of being intuitive is learning how to listen to signs.
 The advent of the lo-fi genre and the cracked noise betamax aesthetic tells you that nostalgia is forever relevant.
 People will keep looking for reminders of their past, a time of innocence, just as I am.